SmithsonianWorkshops/HydraResources/Regular_Expressions.md

 In the last exercise working with the GFF file we matched the value of `Dbxref=` with `Dbxref=[^;]`.
 How can we take the test string and remove all the surrounding text?

-We'll be using the Substitution feature in regex101.com.
+We'll be using the "Substitution" feature in regex101.com.
 This can be selected by choosing `Substitution` in the `FUNCTION` section on the left pane of the site.

 ![Choose Substitution from Function](images/Substitution.png)

+This shows a new Substitution pane one the site.
+The text you enter will replace what was found by the Regular Expression.

+If you have the gff example in the "Test string" section and `Dbxref=` as the Regular Expression, you could replace that found text with something else, like `Database_cross_ref=`.

+If you leave the Substitution text box empty, the found text will be removed.

 TODO: Finish this example, then add fasta headers and then anchors/assertions